IT Service Management & BIM

 - Continual improvement.

-See the training schedule below for following the training in which the cooperation between these components is discussed.
+See the training schedule to the right for following the training in which the cooperation between these components is discussed.

 You obtain the title of ITIL Managing Professional (MP) after you have completed the Foundation and the four follow-up modules.
 To be able to take an exam for the four modules you must have obtained the Foundation certificate and followed the training at an Accredited Training Organization (ATO), for example Capgemini.